KeepTheAspidistraFlying/Titanic-Survival-Prediction/README.md

 Hey Guyz;

-so basically the code predicts whether or not someone with specific features survive Titanic or not.
+so basically the code predicts whether or not someone with specific features survive Titanic.
 The accuracy score is a little more than 80%.

 Ive used different packages in this code, such as numpy, pandas and scikitlearn.